 [Section 94 amended by No. 59 of 1995 s.
 86; No. 77 of 2006 Sch.
 1 cl.
 156(2); No. 58 of 2010 s.
 156.]

-95. Claims against Account
+95. Claims against Account; recovery from Account

 (1) The chief executive officer may receive and, subject to section 93(2), settle any claim against the Account at any time after the defalcation in respect of which the claim arose has occurred, but no person is entitled, without the leave of the chief executive officer, to commence any action in relation to the Account, unless the chief executive officer has disallowed his claim and unless and until the claimant has exhausted all relevant rights of action and other legal remedies available against the defaulting licensee or any other person in respect of the loss suffered by the claimant.